Frequently Asked Questions

 - Advanced practice nurses who have prescriptive authority meet the requirement based on their continuing education content.

-The DNP capstone project is a culminating project demonstrating excellence in nursing practice, leadership, knowledge of population health, evidence-based practice, inquiry and the integration of the DNP role in a comprehensive healthcare environment.
-The capstone is to be a practice-oriented project that meets the needs of the DNP’s community of interest.
+The DNP Scholarly Project is a culminating project demonstrating excellence in nursing practice, leadership, knowledge of population health, evidence-based practice, inquiry and the integration of the DNP role in a comprehensive healthcare environment.
+The DNP Scholarly Project is to be a practice-oriented project that meets the needs of the DNP’s community of interest.
 The project is not considered a dissertation but must exemplify scholarly activity.

 How much does the DNP program cost?